Teen charged with making racist threats in Charlottesville

 A 17-year-old boy was charged Friday with making online threats of "ethnic cleansing" against black and Hispanic students at the public high school in Charlottesville, Virginia, a city that was the site of a deadly white nationalist rally in 2017.

-Aware that this college town has become synonymous with racial strife, city's leaders used a news conference to speak out against racism and even rebuke past comments by President Donald Trump.
+Aware that this college town has become synonymous with racial strife, city leaders used a news conference to speak out against racism and even rebuke past comments by President Donald Trump.

 "We want the community and the world to know that hate is not welcomed in Charlottesville," police Chief RaShall Brackney said.
 "Violence is not welcomed in Charlottesville.
 Intolerance is not welcomed in Charlottesville."